How to Pray with Power

 ‘Elijah was a person just like us.’

 I don’t feel very like Elijah.
-He prayed that it wouldn’t rain for three and a half years.
+He prayed and it wouldn’t rain for three and a half years.
 And it didn’t.
 I prayed it wouldn’t rain for our daughter’s wedding.
 It didn’t.
 It snowed!

 Verse of the Day